Qantas Retreats from Lord Howe Island

 A Skytrans Dash 8-100 at Lord Howe Island.
 Photo: Qantas.

-Qantas has said it will codeshare on the Skytrans flights.
-They will be available to book through both Qantas and Skytrans.
+Qantas has said that it will codeshare on the Skytrans flights beyond February 2026.
 This means Qantas customers will still be able to earn points and status credits when booking the “QF” codeshare.
-Eligible Qantas Club members and frequent flyers will also continue to enjoy access to the Qantas lounges in Sydney.
+Eligible Qantas Club members and frequent flyers will also continue to enjoy access to the Qantas lounges in Sydney, when booking the “QF” flight number.

 Credit Cards with Qantas Lounge Invitations